From Stars to Molecules: AI Guided Device-Agnostic Super-Resolution Imaging: Introduction

 Some approaches can be adapted to perform a blind reconstruction, operating without explicit prior knowledge of the point spread function~\cite{Campisi2007}.
 Instead, these methods impose additional assumptions on the imaging system, typically in the form of a predefined point spread function shape.
 During reconstruction, parameters of the point spread function, such as its width or other defining characteristics, are iteratively estimated directly from the input image.
 As a result, these methods introduce imperfections by simultaneously reconstructing the observed object and the point spread function of the imaging system.
 Altogether, blind reconstruction remains a non-convex optimization problem, posing a challenging task in real-life scenarios and often yielding inferior results compared to non-blind algorithms.

-Similar device-dependent constraints arise with reconstruction using deep learning.
-While these approaches often outperform classical algorithms in both reconstruction and parameter estimation tasks~\cite{Rivenson2017, Nehme2018, Speiser2021, Henriques2021}, their calibration presents an even more significant obstacle.
-Unlike traditional approaches, deep learning model operates on a data-driven paradigm, inferring the reconstruction mapping by extracting relevant information from observed samples.
-However, due to the device-dependent nature of a typical training process, the model can only be applied to a particular point spread function profile and additional conditions such as emitter power, background noise distribution, and concentration of emitters, each requiring prior estimation from the calibration datasets~\cite{Belthangady2019}.
+Similar device-dependent constraints arise in data-driven deep learning reconstruction.
+These approaches often outperform classical algorithms in both reconstruction and parameter estimation tasks~\cite{Rivenson2017, Nehme2018, Speiser2021, Henriques2021} and highly improve the processing of large astronomical surveys, as emphasized by the fast inference speed after training~\cite{Schawinski2017, Sureau2020, Lauritsen2021, Dabbech2022, Connor2022, HuertasCompany2023, Akhaury2024, Akhaury2025}.
+Yet, their calibration poses an even greater challenge.
+Unlike traditional methods, a data-driven deep learning model infers the reconstruction mapping by extracting relevant information from observed samples.
+However, due to the device-dependent nature of a typical training process, the model can only be applied to a particular point spread function profile and additional conditions, such as emitter power, background noise distribution, and concentration of emitters, each requiring prior estimation from the calibration datasets~\cite{Belthangady2019}.
 Modifying these parameters requires remeasuring the calibration set and retraining the model, making it a resource-expensive procedure.
+Several approaches have moved beyond purely data-driven training by incorporating physical models into the deep learning framework.
+Examples include plug-and-play methods, which combine learned denoisers with classical iterative reconstruction schemes, and deep unrolling, which embeds the imaging algorithm into a trainable, iteration-inspired architecture~\cite{Li2022DNN, Kamilov2023}.
+By integrating explicit physical priors, these hybrid approaches can improve robustness and interpretability compared to fully data-driven models.
+At the same time, the priors make these strategies even more model-dependent and less generalizable.
+Finally, reconstruction in astronomical observations may benefit from using multiple input frames of the same region~\cite{Sukurdeep2025}, enabling gradual improvement in reconstruction quality with each additional frame~\cite{Hirsch2011}, or from capturing images at different wavelengths~\cite{Koopmans_arxiv}.
+However, such techniques are beyond the scope of the targeted single-frame domain.